SFTtech/openage/doc/media/openage/blendmask_format_spec.md

 For every adjacent tile of `@` that is from the lending terrain, the bit at the respective index is set.
-For example, if `@` is blended by another terrain adjacent in directions north-west, north and north-east, the bits at index 7, 0 and 1 are set (`1000 0011`).
-This is stored as a decimal integer value.
+For example, if `@` is blended by another terrain adjacent in directions north-west, north and north-east, the bits at index 7, 0 and 1 are set (`0b10000011`).
+This is stored as a decimal integer value or a bits value.

 ```
 mask 131 ...   # 131 equals 0b10000011